mikey242/kudos-donations/readme.txt

 == Description ==

 *Kudos Donations* allows you to add a donate button anywhere on your website.
 Once a user clicks this button they will be greeted with a configurable pop-up window, where they can enter their details and how much they would like to donate.

-Buttons can be placed either using the provided 'Kudos Button' block or using a shortcode:
+Features of this plugin include:

+* Smart and modern design
+* Connect with Mollie for secure payments by credit card, iDEAL and many others
+* Use the provided Gutenberg block or shortcode to place your button
+* Buttons and form can be configured all at once or individually
+* View all your transactions from the WordPress dashboard

+= Shortcode =

 `
+//Use the default settings
+[kudos]

 //Customise button text
 [kudos button="Help us out!"]